SteveDoyle2/pyNastran/docs/html_docs/quick_start/op2_demo.rst

 The ``test_op2`` script is created when you run ``python setup.py develop`` or ``python setup.py install`` on pyNastran.
-Assuming it's on your path (it'll be in Python27:raw-latex:`\Scripts `or something similar), you can run:
+Assuming it’s on your path (it’ll be in Python27:raw-latex:`\Scripts `or something similar), you can run:

 ::

    >>> test_op2 -f solid_bending.op2

 The ``-f`` tells us to print out ``solid_bending.test_op2.f06``, which can be compared to your F06 for a small file to build confidence in the reader.
-It's also useful when you want an F06 of your model without rerunning Nastran just to see what's in it.
+It’s also useful when you want an F06 of your model without rerunning Nastran just to see what’s in it.

 If you have a large model, you can make ``test_op2`` run much, much faster.
 The ``-c`` flag disables double-reading of the OP2.
 By default,